ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/create.rst

 Create Groups
 -------------

-The basic format for creating a Group is:
+The following example illustrates the basic format for creating a Group:

 .. code::